a-scie/.github/profile/README.md

 These native executables are called scies (pronounced "skis") and generally include both a native interpreter and your interpreted application code.
-Scies are built using a manifest you write that describes the files to include n the scie as well as the commands to run when executing the scie.
+Scies are built using a manifest you write that describes the files to include in the scie as well as the commands to run when executing the scie.
 Scies boot with the `scie-jump` native executable which inspects the environment, the command line arguments and the manifest contained in the scie to determine which commands to run and which files they need.
 The `scie-jump` then extracts the required files if needed and executes the required